Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Introduction

-We here study the post-quench relaxation dynamics for the paradigmatic example of 1D correlated lattice fermions with $N$ flavors and interaction parameter $g$.
-In the continuum limit, see Ref.~\cite{Nava2025_s}, this lattice model is equivalent to the $N$-flavor massless 1D GN model \cite{Gross1974,Affleck1982,Wolff1985,Pausch1991,Schnetz2004,Thies2006}, which develops an asymptotically free phase with dynamically generated fermion mass $m\ne 0$.
-Moreover, for $N=1$, our lattice model is equivalent to the model introduced in Refs.~\cite{Brazovskii1981,Brazovskii1984,Saxena1987} for describing the Peierls transition in 1D interacting polymers at half-filling.
-We imagine that at times $t<0$, the system is prepared in an ordered phase with $m\ne 0$.
-At time $t=0$, we suddenly quench the interaction strength $g$ and let the system evolve with the post-quench Hamiltonian.
-In order to account for the nonequilibrium dynamics of the order parameter, we employ a time-dependent SCMF approach \cite{Peronaci2015,Nava2023_s,Nava2024,Nava2025_s}.
+In interacting systems such as ours, the time dependence must be pertinently handled when implementing approximations such as self-consistent mean field (SCMF) theory \cite{Peronaci2015,Mazza2017,Nava2023_s,Nava2024}.
+Moreover, a general treatment of the post-quench nonequilibrium dynamics requires addressing dissipation effects due to a finite system-environment coupling $\gamma$.
+As a result, the post-quench relaxation proceeds from an initial nonequilibrium system state toward a final equilibrium state which is determined by the post-quench parameters and by details of the system-environment coupling \cite{Nava2021,Nava2023,Cinnirella2024,Cinnirella2025}.
+A time evolution toward a designated target state may then be achieved by engineering the quench parameters and/or the system-environment coupling, see, e.g., Refs.~\cite{Nava2024,Nava2025b}.
 Dissipation effects arising in the post-quench dynamics for $\gamma>0$ are described by the Lindblad master equation (LME) \cite{Lindblad1976,Breuer2007,Fazio2025}.
 Due to the time-dependent SCMF relation, this LME is effectively nonlinear and time-dependent.
 However, since the problem studied below corresponds to quasi-free fermions, i.e., the Hamiltonian is quadratic (after imposing the SCMF approximation) and the Lindblad jump operators are linear in the fermion operators, one can equivalently solve the LME in a simpler manner by switching to a closed set of differential equations for the time-dependent correlation matrix \cite{Fazio2025}.
 By numerically solving the latter equations, we obtain the dynamics of all physical quantities of interest, including the order parameter $m(t)$.
 We focus on the dependence of $m(t)$ on the quench amplitude, on the system size $L$, and on $\gamma$.